Governing AI Agents in the Enterprise

 Vendor risk management evaluates software as a static artifact.
 Agents are autonomous actors that make decisions, use tools, and interact with external services at runtime.
 The governance gap: no existing framework addresses what an agent does after deployment.

-Regulatory landscape
+Regulatory environment

 EU Cyber Resilience Act

 Article 13.6 requires manufacturers to share vulnerability information in machine-readable format.
-Products with digital elements — including AI agents — must produce structured vulnerability disclosures.
+Products with digital elements, including AI agents, must produce structured vulnerability disclosures.
 Deadline: December 2027.

 NIST IR 8596